zg404/dorado_updater/README.md

 - If you see permission errors, ensure you have write access to your conda installation
 - If conda cannot be found, ensure it's properly installed and in your PATH
 - If the dorado executable isn't found after installation, try the clean install option

+## Design Rationale

+1. Uses conda's `bin/` directory that is already in `$PATH`.
+This provides a failsafe way to ensure wide portability across different Linux machines.

+2. Handles Dorado's pre-compiled binaries which include their own `bin/` and `lib/` directories.
+This would normally require adding the nested `bin/` to `$PATH` (e.g., `~/miniconda/envs/dorado/bin/bin`).

+3. Creates a symlink in the conda env `bin/` that points to the dorado binary in the nested `bin/`, allowing the command to be called directly after conda activation.

+4. Covers edge cases such as multiple Dorado versions, missing conda, and incorrect file structures.

 ## License